-- They are forced to work – through mental or physical threat;
+- forced to work – through mental or physical threat;

-- They are owned or controlled by an ’employer’, usually through mental or physical abuse or the threat of abuse;
+- owned or controlled by an ’employer’, usually through mental or physical abuse or the threat or abuse;

-- They are dehumanised, treated as a commodity or bought and sold as ‘property’;
+- dehumanised, treated as a commodity or bought and sold as ‘property’;

-- They are physically constrained or have restrictions placed on his/her freedom of movement.
+- physically constrained or have restrictions placed on their freedom of movement.

-Visit ‘Modern Slavery Factsheets’ page to download our NEW fact sheets about the main forms of slavery that are currently occurring across the United Kingdom.
+Visit ‘Modern Slavery Factsheets’ page to download our factsheets about the main forms of slavery that are currently occurring across the United Kingdom.